Topical steroids.indd

 Children often show a tendency to be unaware of, or to ignore, their symptoms.
 It is important, therefore, to teach the child to recognize his symptoms.
 The fact is, that lung function has already fallen significantly – often by as much as 1/3 – before the child begins to notice difficulty in breathing.
 Asthma symptoms must, therefore, always be treated.

-It may be useful to measure lung function with a peak-flow meter every morning and evening.
 The measurements are entered as a curve in an asthma logbook.
 The curve may reveal the signs of an impending attack before symptoms are felt and may, therefore, be a valuable tool for controlling the disease.

 It is important to start by determining the child's own best exhalation ability.
 If his ability to exhale falls more than 20%, there are reasons for concern.
 Large swings are also a sign of worsening asthma.
 The peak-flow meter may, thus, be a help in regulating treatment with the aim of preventing asthma from worsening.
 This is the primary goal of good treatment.